Content

 2 & 3 Year Old Western Pleasure Affidavit

 The Horsemanship Advancement Levels program is designed to serve as a guide for instruction and evaluation of each 4-H member's progress.
 Each level has particular emphases to assist in developing 4-H member's self-discipline, patience, self-reliance, responsibility, and pride of accomplishment.
-For more information click here.
+Go to the Horsemanship Advancement Levels webpage.

 SMALL ANIMAL RESOURCES/COMPANION ANIMAL PROGRAM